 This course will explore one or more of the main currents in film theory, which include formalist, realist, structuralist, psychoanalytic, feminist, poststructuralist, cognitivist, and cultural-contextualist approaches to questions regarding the nature, function and possibilities of cinema.
 Specific offerings will vary from year to year.
-Topics of study may include "Genre versus Auteur", "Psychoanalysis and Film", "Narrative and Film", "Experimental Film", and "Noir."
-HUM; Prereq: ENG 124 and ENG 300L which may be taken concurrently, or permission of the instructor; CL: FILM 363; R. Smith, E. Anderson
+Topics of study may include "Genre versus Auteur", "Psychoanalysis and Film", "Narrative and Film", "Experimental Film", and "Noir".
+HUM; Prereq: ENG 124 and one 200-level course in literature, film, or theory (ENG 200 recommended) and ENG 300L which may be taken concurrently, or permission of the instructor; CL: FILM 363; R. Smith, E. Anderson